consp/lcd8-re/README.md

-Brake icon: [Brake icons created by Smashicons - Flaticon](https://www.flaticon.com/free-icons/brake) Trip icon: [Trip icons created by improstudio - Flaticon](https://www.flaticon.com/free-icons/trip) Other icons: [Uicons - Flaticon](https://www.flaticon.com/uicons) Headlight and headlight auto: [Headlight icons created by TravisAvery - Flaticon](https://www.flaticon.com)
+Brake icon: [Brake icons created by Smashicons - Flaticon](https://www.flaticon.com/free-icons/brake) Trip icon: [Trip icons created by improstudio - Flaticon](https://www.flaticon.com/free-icons/trip) Other icons: [Uicons - Flaticon](https://www.flaticon.com/uicons) Headlight and headlight auto: [Headlight icons created by TravisAvery - Flaticon](https://www.flaticon.com/free-icon/headlights_9104236)

 # License
 All stuff not already licenced otherwise is only available under CC-BY-NC-4.0 https://creativecommons.org/licenses/by-nc/4.0/ .
 For commercial use contact me.
+No waranty of any kind is provided.
+No claims of any kind can be made.

+# Contribution

+If, for some reason, you want to add something or make a pull request: It's fine to do so but don't expect a prompt response.
+Any LLM based code or other generated files will be rejected without warning.
+If, for some reason, you have a question: Use the discussion part of github.
+Do not expect a prompt response.